rnabioco/rust-bwa/README.md

 # Rust-bwa

-Rust-bwa is a Rust wrapper of the BWA api from 10x Genomics.
-Pass read-pair information in, and get Rust-htslib BAM records back.
+Rust-bwa is a Rust wrapper of the BWA api from 10x Genomics, further modified by kgori (https://github.com/kgori/rust-bwa).
+Pass read-pair information or a vector of seq_io fastq records in, and get Rust-htslib BAM records back.
 Get started quickly with default settings & a reasonable paired-end model.
 See docs for more details on customing parameters or the paired-end model.

 ```
 extern crate bwa;